STRIDE-QA: Visual Question Answering Dataset for Spatiotemporal Reasoning in Urban Driving Scenes: The SpatialRGPT-Bench

 \section{The SpatialRGPT-Bench}

 The SpatialRGPT-Bench comprises data from outdoor scenes (nuScenes~\cite{nuscenes}, KITTI~\cite{KITTI}), indoor scenes (SUNRGBD~\cite{sunrggbd}, ARKitScenes~\cite{baruch2021arkitscenes}), and simulated scenes (Hypersim~\cite{hypersim}).
 In this study, we use only the outdoor split to evaluate the spatial understanding of VLMs in urban environments.
-We exclude QA categories that are less relevant to traffic scenes, such as Below/Above, and omit evaluation items already covered by the Spatiotemporal QA Benchmark.
+We exclude QA categories that are less relevant to traffic scenes, such as Below/Above, and omit evaluation items already covered by the STRIDE-QA Bench.
 The specific instruction prompt used for this benchmark is shown in Figure~\ref{fig:instruction_prompt}~(a).

 Table~\ref{tab:spatialrgpt_details} reports the results for each QA category on SpatialRGPT-Bench.
 There is a substantial discrepancy between the average scores for the SpatialRGPT-Bench outdoor split and our Object-centric QA split.
 Because the evaluated QA categories do not align perfectly, a direct comparison is difficult.
 Nevertheless, two main factors appear to drive the pronounced gap between the SpatialRGPT-Bench outdoor split and the Object-centric QA split.
 The first factor is annotation error.
 Our dataset is annotated with a LiDAR- and multi-view sensor-fusion pipeline (see Section \ref{subsec:annotation_quality_assessment}), achieving high geometric accuracy, whereas the original SpatialRGPT-Bench split estimates depth from a single front-view camera, which may produce larger errors.
 The second factor concerns camera field of view.
 The Object-centric split uses a narrower FOV than the outdoor split, removing much of the surrounding spatial context and making relative-position reasoning more challenging.
 These observations further underscore the difficulty of making fair cross-benchmark comparisons when evaluating spatial-understanding capabilities.